Masrkai/CMS/README.md

 # CSE_15#
-This project is made in Semester 2 as a Project in OOP programming using C++
+This project is made in S #2 as a Project in OOP programming using C++